DTJF/fbdoc/src/doc/Extend.md

 Enough of theory, let's switch to practise.
-The \Proj parser calls emitter functions via the emitter interface \ref EmitterIF, so it can easy get extended by new emitters providing additional features (ie support further C tools like <em>source navigator</em>).
+The \Proj parser calls emitter functions via the emitter interface \ref EmitterIF, so it can easy get extended by new emitters providing additional features (ie. support further C tools like <em>source navigator</em>).

 The *plugins* folder of archive *fb-doc.zip* contains the file empty.bas.